apache/accumulo-website/_docs-2/security/kerberos.md

 of the proxy to authenticate to Accumulo as itself, but act on behalf of an Accumulo user.

 Accumulo supports basic impersonation of end-users by a third party via static rules in `accumulo.properties`.
-These two properties are semi-colon separated properties which are aligned by index.
+These two properties are semicolon separated properties which are aligned by index.
 This first element in the user impersonation property value matches the first element in the host impersonation property value, etc.